-Further north of Australia, between the Arafura and Coral Seas, lies Raine Island, one of the most important marine sanctuaries for the reproduction of green turtles (Chelonia mydas) on the planet.
-At least 200,000 females lay their eggs annually on the sands of island beaches in the region and thousands of baby turtles are born and raised there.
-Now, however, as a result of climate change, 99% of newborns are females, which can drastically affect the future of this endangered species.
+North of Australia, between the Arafura and Coral Seas, lies Raine Island, one of the most important marine sanctuaries on the planet for the reproduction of green turtles (Chelonia mydas).
+Annually, at least 200,000 females lay their eggs annually on the sands of island beaches in the region and thousands of baby turtles are born and raised there.
+However, as a result of climate change, 99% of newborns green turtles are females, which can drastically impact the future for this endangered species.

-A work produced by American and Australian researchers, most of them from the United States National Oceanic and Atmospheric Administration (NOAA), revealed that, recently, the overwhelming majority of green turtles born in the region are female.
+American and Australian researchers, most of them from the United States National Oceanic and Atmospheric Administration (NOAA), revealed that, the overwhelming majority of green turtles born in the region are female.
 This is a direct result of climate change.
 The article was published in the latest issue of the scientific journal Current Biology.

 Why are only female turtles born on the Australian island?